 Meat, including poultry, is muscle tissue.
 According to the U.S. Department of Agriculture, this tissue is about 75 percent water and 20 percent protein.
-The remaining 5 percent is a combination of minerals, carbohydrates and fats.
-The actual percentage of moisture in meat depends on the type of muscle, livestock, time of year and its pH.
+The remaining 5 percent is a combination of minerals, carbohydrates, and fats.
+The actual percentage of moisture in meat depends on the type of muscle, livestock, time of year, and pH.
 In general, leaner meats contain more water.
 The reason for this is due to the fact that water is essential for protein synthesis, a process that builds muscle.

-In the supermarket, consumers may find enhanced or value-added meat and poultry products that add flavor or make them tenderer.
-Processing facilities add the flavor by injecting, soaking or marinating the meat.
+In the supermarket, consumers may find enhanced or value-added meat and poultry products that add flavor or make them tender.
+Processing facilities add the flavor by injecting, soaking, or marinating the meat.
 A product’s label must indicate the amount of added moisture by stating something like, “…flavored with up to X% of a solution.”
 Marinated meats refer to meats containing 10 percent or less of a solution.
 Boneless poultry must not contain more than 8 percent of a solution.
 Bone-in poultry must not contain more than 3 percent of a solution.

 Humidity Control for Meat Products